braingeneers/statdepth/README.md

 # statdepth: Depth Calculation Methods
+Read the docs at [https://statdepth.readthedocs.io/en/latest/](https://statdepth.readthedocs.io/en/latest/).

 This package implements depth calculation and visualization methods for univariate time series data, multivariate time series data, and pointcloud data.
 This README will now mostly be development information.
-For information about how to use the package, check out the docs at [https://statdepth.readthedocs.io/en/latest/](https://statdepth.readthedocs.io/en/latest/).
+To see how to use the package, visit the documentation at the link above.

 # Development

-To set up the development environment as a Conda env, run
+To install from `pip`, run
 ```
-conda env create --file environment.yml
+pip install statdepth
 ```

 To install locally, run